Dacili/RequireJS/README.md

 # RequireJS
 https://requirejs.org/docs/api.html

-## What is RequireJS?
-RequireJS is a JavaScript *file and module loader*.
-In JavaScript, *module loaders* are tools or mechanisms that allow you to load and manage *modules*.
-*Modules* are reusable pieces of code.

 ## Ways to execute JS script
 There are several ways an external script can be executed:
 - **async**: The script is downloaded *in parallel* to parsing the page and *executed* as soon as it is available (**before parsing completes**)